-Many pregnant women receive a lot of well-intentioned advice from friends and family about diet and nutrition.
-Some also refer to online blogs or websites.
-There is a lot of information out there, and they often times can be inaccurate or confusing.
+Many women receive a lot of well-intentioned advice from friends and family about diet and nutrition during pregnancy.
+Some women refer to pregnancy nutrition blogs or websites.
+There is a lot of information out there, but not all of it is backed by science, and weeding through all that info glut can confusing.

-One tool that many women find helpful is the SuperTracker meal plan calculator from the U.S. Department of Agriculture, found at www.choosemyplate.gov.
-This tool is very easy to use.
-After you input your age, due date, height, and pre-pregnancy weight, it will show you how many calories are recommended for your daily diet, and how you should portion your intake of the five main food groups.
+One tool that we recommend is the easy-to-use SuperTracker meal plan calculator from the U.S. Department of Agriculture, found at www.choosemyplate.gov.
+Just input your age, due date, height, and pre-pregnancy weight, and the tool will show you how many calories are recommended for your daily diet, and how you should portion your intake of the five main food groups.

 The Five Food Groups

 The SuperTracker can help you figure out how many of your daily calories should be coming from each food group while you’re pregnant.

 - Grains – bread, cereals, pasta, rice, corn and flour tortillas, oatmeal.

 - Vegetables – cooked, raw, canned, frozen, dried or juiced vegetables.

 - Fruits – fresh, frozen, canned, or dried.
 Fruit juice counts too, but be careful!
 Many “fruit” juices are sugary drinks in disguise.

 - Proteins – Meats, poultry, and seafood are often the first foods that come to mind, but proteins can also come from beans, eggs, nuts, seeds, and soy.